-- Do not attempt to recharge the battery outside of the controller. - Do not expose to water, or to temperatures higher than 60°C. - Do not abuse, disassemble, crush, puncture, short external contacts, or dispose of in fire or water. - Replace only with the Compaq spare designated for this product.
+- Do not attempt to recharge the battery outside of the controller. - Do not expose to water, or to temperatures higher than 60°C. - Do not abuse, disassemble, crush, puncture, short external contacts, or dispose of in fire or water. - Replace only with the HP spare designated for this product.

 Array Accelerator battery disposal should comply with local regulations.
-Alternatively, return them by established parts return methods to Compaq Computer Corporation for disposal.
+Alternatively, return them by established parts return methods to HP for disposal.

-CAUTION: It is important to follow these instructions when replacing components in the MSA 1000.
+Caution: It is important to follow these instructions when replacing components in the MSA 1000.
 If the procedure is done improperly, it is possible to lose data or damage equipment.
-Refer to Appendix B, "Electrostatic Discharge," for important information on using the proper procedures.